Past Highlights

-Here is a look at some of the Fraser Basin Council's past work to to promote flood risk reduction for the protection of communities and work to support watersheds.
+Here is a look at some of the Fraser Basin Council’s past work to promote flood risk reduction for the protection of communities as well as work to support watershed health.

-The goal of the "Investigations in Support of Flood Strategy Development in British Columbia" initiative was to better understand current challenges and opportunities for a wide range of flood management issues in BC.
+The goal of the initiative “Investigations in Support of Flood Strategy Development in British Columbia” was to better understand challenges and opportunities for a wide range of flood management issues in BC.

-The Summary Report (July, 2021), prepared by FBC, summarizes the context and key findings and recommendations from the 11 projects within this initiative
+The Summary Report (July 2021) was prepared by FBC.
+It summarizes the context and key findings and recommendations from the 11 projects within this initiative.

 These are the project reports prepared by consulting teams.*